-Autoboot (Guest Domain) Whether the guest domain autoboot is enabled or disabled when PPAR is started on off Enabled (default) Disabled Elastic Mode Whether the power-saving operation of CPUs or memory is enabled or disabled on the SPARC M10 system off Disabled (default).
-All CPUs and memory in the system operate normall at the highest performance. on Enabled.
+Autoboot (Guest Domain) Whether the guest domain autoboot is enabled or disabled when PPAR is started on off Enabled (default) Disabled pad Whether the Power Aware Dispatcher function is enabled or disabled on the SPARC M12 system.
+Either of the following is displayed. on off Enabled (default) Disabled Elastic Mode Whether the power-saving operation of CPUs or memory is enabled or disabled on the SPARC M10 system off Disabled (default).
+All CPUs and memory in the system operate normally at the highest performance.
+Enabled.
 Changes the system power usage according to the utilization levels of CPUs and memory.
-This can reduce system power consumption.
-Power Management Policy Whether the power-saving operation of CPUs or memory is enabled or disabled on the SPARC M12 system Any of the following is displayed. disabled Disabled (default).
+This can reduce Power Management Whether the power system power consumption. r-saving operation of CPUs or memory is Policy enabled or disabled on the SPARC M12 system Any of the following is displayed. disabled Disabled (default).
 All CPUs and memory in the system operate normally at the highest performance. elastic Enabled.
 Changes the system power usage according to the utilization levels of CPUs and memory.
 This can reduce system power consumption. performance Enabled.
 This can save power without much of an effect on performance because unused, idle CPUs in the system operate at slower speeds or may have entered the sleep state.
-IOreconfigure Whether to reconfigure I/O buses when PPAR is started or reset Any of the following is displayed. true Enabled false nextboot Disabled Enabled only when the next boot HEYCHOOL Liabled only when the fiest boot compatible mode.